-- A. Individual room water source heat pump/unit ventilators located on Mezzanine above corridors. - 1.
-Distributes conditioned air to classrooms, using hard ducts above the ceiling, to room diffusers. (flex duct can only be used for the last six (6) or eight (8) feet is acceptable - 2.
+Individual room water source heat pump/unit ventilators located on Mezzanine above corridors.

+- 1. Distributes conditioned air to classrooms, using hard ducts above the ceiling, to room diffusers. (flex duct can only be used for the last six (6) or eight (8) feet is acceptable - 2.
 Condensate drain piping from each unit shall be trapped and connected to a condensate main.
 All condensate traps shall have cleanouts. - 3.
 In no circumstances shall condensate piping be discharged through the exterior wall at each unit location, unless into a dry well or piping drainage system. - 4.
 Secondary drain pan overflow lines shall barely extend through ceiling. - 5.
 All units shall be serviceable from a ladder staged below the suspended ceiling height.
 In no case shall the removal of the ceiling be required to service unit. - 6.
-All units shall have a minimum of 2' clearance for maintenance. - 7.
+All units shall have a minimum of 3 feet clearance for maintenance and enough space for compressor and blower motor removal. - 7.
 Provide means of access for maintenance and unit removal for hard ceiling mounted units. - 8.
 Provide adequate clearance for filter removal. - 9.
 Provide filter racks and access doors.